 At Boston shopping malls within the heart of Boston (Copley, Prudential Center, Faneuil Hall Marketplace) and Cambridge (Cambridgeside Galleria), you'll pay - anywhere from a small fee to potentially a lot.
 Fortunately, you can take the T (Boston's subway) to these shopping areas as an alternative.

-Cambridgeside Galleria - on-site garage for a reasonable fee if you stay a couple of hours or less - although weekends are more expensive
+- Cambridgeside Galleria - On-site garage for just a few dollars if you stay a couple of hours or less - although weekends are more expensive

 More Articles about Shopping in Boston